yeehaa123/medial_operations/db/medial_operations.md

 Nevertheless, scholars in the humanities are reluctant to learn about the hard-,wet-, and software of art, literature, culture, and politics.
 In this course we will modestly attempt to compensate for our discipline's technological illiteracy and research the following question:

-> What kind of approaches, methods and techniques are needed to analyse the technical dimension of contemporary cultural objects?
+> What kind of approaches, methods and techniques are needed to analyze the technical dimension of contemporary cultural objects?

 Rather than approaching this question from a purely theoretical perspective, we will learn to code ourselves.
 Programming, however, is not a goal in itself but only a means to an end.
-We treat code as a particular form of knowledge organisation.
+We treat code as a particular form of knowledge organization.
 The goal of this course is not to turn you into a professional programmer, but to provide you with an additional tool to pursue your research.

 #### Textbooks

-Chang, Sau Sheong. *Exploring Everyday Things with R and Ruby.* Sebastopol: O'Reilly Media, 2012.
-Print.

-Olsen, Russ. *Eloquent Ruby.* Boston: Pearson Education, 2011.
+Black, David A. *The Well-Grounded Rubyist.* Stamford: Manning, 2011.
 Print.

 #### Prerequisites